nclavaud/compose-symfony/README.md

 ## Features

-This Symfony boilerplate is orchestrated with `docker-compose` and features:
+This Symfony starter-kit is orchestrated with `docker-compose` and features:
 - Symfony 3.2
 - nginx
 - PHP-fpm 7.1